wasge/OC/README.md

 This could allow multiple types of controllers, programming of scenes based on time or MIDI commands, remote controlling the preamps when the mixer is used as a Dante "digital snake" among other things.

-## How it was made
-The main project has been done by inspecting the traffic between the official Universal Control app for Windows and the mixer, but there was some data that I could'nt understand, so I just copied and pasted some byte strings to mimic the app.

-Then, someone pointed me to this great documentation https://github.com/featherbear/presonus-studiolive-api/blob/documentation/PACKET.md so I made the messageEncode and messageDecode functions and no longer need to copy and paste bytes to mimic the original app.

 ## Status
 * It is able to connect to the mixer.
 It appears on the official applications as one more device.
 * It is able to receive and store faders positions once any fader is moved, **not at the start** of the application.
+* It is able to receive OSC messages.
-* It is **STARTING TO BEING able to move faders**
+* **It is able to move faders when receiving OSC messages.**

+## How it was made
+The main project has been done by inspecting the traffic between the official Universal Control app for Windows and the mixer, but there was some data that I could'nt understand, so I just copied and pasted some byte strings to mimic the app.

+Then, someone pointed me to this great documentation https://github.com/featherbear/presonus-studiolive-api/blob/documentation/PACKET.md so I made the messageEncode and messageDecode functions and no longer need to copy and paste bytes to mimic the original app.

+## Open Sound Control
+The project has a very basic working OSC implementation, only capable of receiving fader information and sending it to the mixer.
+It does **not** sends back to the OSC client the movement of the faders made from other UC Surface apps or CS18 controllers.

+It accepts OSC messages, without main URL address, and with addresses /main/ch1/volume or /line/ch1/volume to /line/ch32/volume and receives data from 0 (minimum value) to 1 (maximum value) in two's complement 32 bit format.

 ## Files
 ### wasge-oc.py